GrimmKull/Reticulum/README.md

 ## Using NGINX as reverse proxy

 If you checkout the code for Reticulum to `/var/www/` folder on your server you can use the following configuration to use NGINX as the proxy.
 NGINX will host your static files and proxy all WebSocket requests on https://your.comain.com/ws to Reticulum.
-To see an example of this configuration in action go to [reticulum.outbox.systems](https://reticulum.outbox.systems/?#).
+To see an example of this configuration in action go to [reticulum.outbox.systems](https://reticulum.outbox.systems) or [reticulum.link](https://reticulum.link).

 ```